For several years now, YA fantasy authors have carved out a beloved and celebrated niche in the world of fantasy and science fiction literature.

 It is also a novel that juggles a lot of mysteries and ideas.
 Lazlo’s backstory is withheld, as is the story of Weep.
 Soon enough, a second protagonist is introduced whose world is very ethereal, but gently bleeds into Lazlo’s own.

-It’s a book that unfolds slowly, both in terms of plot and character.
 Events hit hard but take time to build up thoughtfully.
 It’s a charming YA fantasy novel that really stands out thanks to its gorgeous writing and intriguing unfolding of plot.

 Author Leigh Bardugo is perhaps best known for her fantasy duology Six of Crow (more on that below), but those books are actually spin-offs from The Grisha Trilogy (altogether known as The Grishaverse).